-When cleaning up dust and debris from cutting James Hardie[®] products, never use a broom or brush if the debris material is dry.
-Sweeping dry material may send dust particles into the user's breathing area.
-Instead, wet down the debris with a fine mist to suppress dust during sweeping or use a HEPA vacuum.
+When cleaning up dust and debris from cutting James Hardie® products, never use a broom or brush if the debris material is dry.
+Use wet dust suppressions methods, sweeping compoundd, or use a vacuum to collect dust.
 Waste pieces of James Hardie siding and trim products can be disposed of in landfills according to local ordinances.
 No special handling is required.